saideepaksana/saideepaksana/README.md

 I am Deepak,

-- Currently Studying BTECH in Computer Science at IIT HYDERABAD 2027 batch.
+- Currently Studying BTECH in Computer Science at IIT HYDERABAD, 2027 passout
 - 📫 How to reach me mail to deepaksana9030@gmail.com
 -